 Yorkshire

-Two fine examples examples from Leeds United supporters, with dark toned Yorkshire flags in the first quarters, as it initially appeared.
+Two fine examples examples from Leeds United supporters, with dark toned Yorkshire flags in the first quarters, as it initially appeared a third from Scarborough with the commonly seen depiction of the county flag today.

 For Welsh clubs of course the arrangement has to be different, here fans of Barry Town include the Glamorgan county flag in their banner